 We started to hang out together and influence each other musically.
 Going to the various second hand record shops in North London, Totem in Stoke Newington, Reckless in Islingon (where the singer from the Family Cat worked) and and buying folk albums.
 We added these to music we were already listening to.

 Bored of the London pub scene, we organised gigs in unusual places.
-Including our basement flat (really sorry if you were one of our neighbours).
+Including our basement flat (really sorry if you were one of our neighbours at the time).
 Thanks to Lisa Lee for these photos.

 Incidentally, Richie from The Beta Band built us these record shelves – this is the room that would later appear on the cover of the It’s Jo and Danny album, ‘Lank Haired Girl To Bearded Boy’.